bringg/Bringg-Java-Client/README.md

 see the ConnectionExample class for some basic examples of how to use the provided utility classes and connect to bringg api with only 1 line of code.

+the above implementation uses some wildly used jars which are also provided in this repository.

 enjoy.